 Corona Hall, #312

 Areas of expertise: Child sexual abuse; Trauma informed care; Trauma-focused cognitive behavioral therapy; Self-care for the professional

-Staudacher has over 25 years of experience in social work.
-She is a licensed clinical social worker and she most recently served as the Director of Clinical Services and a therapist at Pathfinders Milwaukee, Inc. Over the course of her career she has focused her work on trauma victims, mostly survivors of child sexual abuse, and has become extremely knowledgeable in trauma-informed care.
+Staudacher has over 25 years of experience in the Social Work profession.
+She is a licensed clinical social worker and she most recently served as the Director of Clinical Services and a Therapist at Pathfinders Milwaukee, Inc. Over the course of her career, she has focused her work on trauma victims, mostly survivors of child sexual abuse, and has become extremely knowledgeable in trauma-informed care.
 Because of this work, she noticed the need for professionals who provide care to trauma survivors to practice self-care, and this has become an area of interest for her as well.
 Other previous work includes general mental health, youth, LGBTQA+, child and family welfare, and adults with developmental disabilities.
-Her work experience has been with individuals, families, groups, organizations and communities.
+Her work experience has been with individuals, families, groups, organizations, and communities.